Spindel/containers/README.md

 Things that live here should:

-a) Not be developed by us in gitlab ( then it should have it's own)
+1. Not be developed by us in gitlab ( then it should have it's own)
-b) Be tracked on release cadence and/or master
+1. Be tracked on release cadence and/or master
-c) Be maintained somewhere/how
+1. Be maintained somewhere/how

 So, to avoid random forked projects like "oauth2" or others, or to get a